CryptoBlades/cb-gitbook-wiki/skill/what-is-skill/README.md

 ## Game Health

-The most important part of CryptoBlades is the game contract and maintaining enough SKILL to always be able to pay out players when necessary.
+The most important part of CryptoWar is the game contract and maintaining enough $XWeapon to always be able to pay out players when necessary.

 The main mechanism of tokenomic control is the oracle, which informs the game contract about the current dollar value of SKILL and is used to stabilize the different game functions such as minting NFTs and fight payouts to maintain a stable dollar value.